 those who want to change their minds or need more time to make a better

-FTC Settles Charges Against Bosley The
+Settles Charges Against Bosley

-Federal Trade Commission has imposed restrictions on Bosley after
+The Federal Trade Commission has imposed restrictions on Bosley after

 alleging it shared pricing information with competitors, an illegal